MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-android-app.md

     The challenge types are a list of values, which the app uses to notify Microsoft Entra about the authentication method that it supports.

-    - For sign-up flow with email one-time password, use `["oob"]`.
+    - For sign-up flow with email one-time passcode, use `["oob"]`.
-    - For sign-up flow with email and password, use `["oob","password"]`.
+    - For sign-up flow with email and passcode, use `["oob","password"]`.
-    - For sign-in flow with email one-time password, use `["oob"]`.
+    - For sign-in flow with email one-time passcode, use `["oob"]`.
-    - For sign-in flow with email and password, use `["oob","password"]`.
+    - For sign-in flow with email and passcode, use `["oob","password"]`.

     Learn more [challenge types](concept-native-authentication-challenge-types.md).